 Intermittent fasting is a process that can help you lose weight, gain more energy, and feel better overall if done correctly.
 Those interested in starting the process should not jump into it and immediately go from eating three large meals per day to only one.
 Instead, it is best to go into the diet plan gradually and slowly build up to limiting your meals or caloric intake.
 Changing up a diet plan too quickly often leads to the person giving up before they receive any benefits because the experience is too unpleasant for them.

 Intermittent fasting doesn’t require you to stick to one format or schedule meals obsessively.
 It’s easy to try out other methods if one is not working out.
 Those who are fasting between 10 a.m. and 6 p.m. can still go out for dinner with friends at 7 p.m.
 There aren’t any strict rules to follow as you’re just changing up the amount of food consumed, and when.
 Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.